chetan-prime/highlight-ta/README.md

 ## Abstract ##

-Use a regex to highlight text inside a textarea.
+Use a regexes, strings, and functions to highlight text inside a textarea.

 Checkout this [demo](https://taylor-vann.github.io/highlight-ta/) app.
-You can experiment with regexes.
+You can experiment with [regexes](https://taylor-vann.github.io/highlight-ta/regex-test).

 ## Details ##